Mas confident in leadership strategies at Movistar – VeloNews.com

 Mas confident in leadership strategies at Movistar

-Young Spaniard steps into leadership vacuum in his first year at Team Movistar, feels no pressure in leading the squad.
+Young Spaniard Max steps into a leadership vacuum in his first year at Team Movistar, feels no pressure in leading the squad.

 New Spanish hope Enric Mas is ready to take the reigns at the top of Team Movistar and is confident that the leadership squabbles that have plagued the team in the past are resigned to history.